-The selection of outcomes for GRADE assessment was based on the sponsor's Summary of Clinical Evidence, consultation with clinical experts, and input received from patient and clinician groups and public drug plans.
+The selection of outcomes for the GRADE assessment was based on the sponsor's Summary of Clinical Evidence, consultation with clinical experts, and input received from patient and clinician groups and public drug plans.
 The following list of outcomes was finalized in consultation with expert committee members:

-- Probability of OS and PFS at months 12, 18 and 36. - HRQoL as measured by the EORTC QLQ-C30 (global quality of life, physical functioning and appetite loss) at week 24. - Notable harms, including immune-mediated adverse events and grade 3 or worse immune-mediated adverse events.
+- probability of OS and PFS at months 12, 18 and 36 - HRQoL measured by the EORTC QLQ-C30 (global QoL, physical functioning and appetite loss) at week 24 - notable harms, including immune-mediated AEs and grade 3 or worse immune-mediated AEs.

-For pivotal studies and RCTs identified in the sponsor's systematic review, GRADE was used to assess the certainty of the evidence for outcomes considered most relevant to inform CADTH's expert committee deliberations, and a final certainty rating was determined as outlined by the GRADE Working Group.
+For pivotal studies and RCTs identified in the sponsor's systematic review, GRADE was used to assess the certainty of the evidence for outcomes considered most relevant to inform CADTH's expert committee deliberations.
+A final certainty rating was determined as outlined by the GRADE Working Group.

-Following the GRADE approach, evidence from RCTs started as high-certainty evidence and could be rated down for concerns related to study limitations (which refers to internal validity or risk of bias), inconsistency across studies, indirectness, imprecision of effects, and publication bias.
+Following the GRADE approach, evidence from RCTs started as high-certainty evidence.
+It could be rated down for concerns related to study limitations (which refer to internal validity or risk of bias), inconsistency across studies, indirectness, imprecision of effects, and publication bias.

-When possible, certainty was rated in the context of the presence of an important (nontrivial) treatment effect; if this was not possible, certainty was rated in the context of the presence of any treatment effect (i.e., the clinical importance is unclear).
+When possible, certainty was rated in the context of an important (nontrivial) treatment effect; if this was not possible, certainty was rated in the context of the presence of any treatment effect (i.e., the clinical importance is unclear).
 In all cases, the target of the certainty of evidence assessment was based on the point estimate and where it was located relative to the threshold for a clinically important effect (when a threshold was available) or to the null.
-The presence or absence of an important effect for OS was based on threshold informed by the clinical experts consulted by CADTH for the purpose of this review, while the presence of absence of an important effect on HRQoL was based on MID estimates identified in the literature.
-For all other outcomes, the presence or absence for of an important effect was based on the non-null effect.
+The presence or absence of a clinically important OS effect was determined based on a threshold informed by the clinical experts consulted for the purpose of this review.
+The presence or absence of a clinically important effect on HRQoL was evaluated based on MID estimates identified in the literature.
+For all other outcomes, the presence or absence of a clinically important effect was based on the non-null effect.